-Once enabled, clients will now be required to enter a credit card when they book an appointment.
-If the client cancels within 24 hours of the appointment, they will be charged your “Late Cancellation” fee.
-If the client no-shows, you have the option to charge the "No Show" fee.
+- If a client cancels within 24 hours of the appointment, they will be charged your Late Cancellation fee.
+If the client no-shows, you have the option to charge your No Show fee.

 At the end of the day, you have full control over your policy.
 If a loyal client cancels late, you can always choose to waive the fee.
 Have a first-time client who gets lost and misses their appointment?
 You can easily bypass your penalty.
 No-show and late cancellation protections are here to help you build your business and foster healthy client relationships, how you use them is always up to you.